lospooky/ravensolver/README.md

 * Use the [OneClick Installer](http://blog.spook.ee/ravensolver/publish.htm) (YMMV)

 ## Usage
-* Select a single XAML input file or a directory containing several ones in the **Choose Problem** tab.
+* Select a single XAML input file or a directory containing many in the **Choose Problem** tab.
-* Ravensolver will now process the problem.
+* Ravensolver will now automagically process the problem.
 * In the **Active Problem** tab you will now see the current problem and a textual description of the found solution.
   * Flagging **Show Solution** will display the computed total or partial solution in the bottom-right matrix cell.
   * **<<** or **>>** will make RavenSolver move to the previous/next problem file, if a directory was selected.
 * The **Visualization** tab displays the representation graph RavenSolver has built for the problem.
 The graph is the basis on which the solution is computed.
 Have fun with it!! :D
-* In **Logger** you will see the processing log for the problem, outlining all the operations RavenSolver performed.
+* In **Logger** you will see the processing log for the problem, outlining all the operations RavenSolver has performed to obtain the current solution.

 ### Problem Files
 RavenSolver expects its problem files to be in XAML format.<br>
 In hindsight this decision hasn't really been futureproof but at the time we found it very convenient.<br>
-Unfortunately due to copyright reasons we cannot provide the original problem files from the Raven's Standard Progressive Matrices, however in the **Matrices** directory we provided a few sample problems including an empty one.<br>
+Unfortunately due to copyright reasons we cannot provide the files for the actual test items from the Raven's Standard Progressive Matrices sets.
+However in the **Matrices** directory we provided a few sample problems, including an empty one.<br>
 [XAML] (https://msdn.microsoft.com/en-us/library/cc189036%28VS.95%29.aspx) is a vector graphics as well as a serialization format largely based on XML, so you should be able to create your own problems relatively easily with your favorite text editor.

 ## Credits & License

-&copy; Simone Cirillo, Victor Hagelb‰ck 2010-2015.<br>
+&copy; Simone Cirillo, Victor Hagelb√§ck.
+2010-2015.<br>
 RavenSolver is distributed under the [GNU GPL License](http://www.gnu.org/licenses/gpl-2.0.html).